 International PhD program

 As part of this program, Imagine offers doctoral scholarships open to international recruitment to highly motivated and talented students.
 Candidates must hold a full Master's degree in research outside France.
-Winners join the doctoral schools of Université de Paris and are welcomed into an Imagine research team.
+Winners join the doctoral schools of Université Paris Cité and are welcomed into an Imagine research team.

 International academic collaborations

 The Imagine Institute for genetic diseases has initiated a partnership with Hamad Bin Khalifa University in Doha and signed a collaboration agreement with the Guangzhou Women and Children Medical Center (GWCMC) in China.
 Imagine welcomes 4 PhD and post-doc candidates preselected by the Chinese Academy of Medicine and the University of Doha into its laboratories each year, since 2019.

 A Memorandum of Understanding on future scientific and academic collaborations was also signed with His Highness Prince Turki Bin Saud, president of King Abdulaziz City for Science and Technology in Saudi Arabia.